-Have you ever been on a concert where the artist was hyperactive jumping from one side of the stage to the other?
+Have you ever been on a gig where the artist was hyperactive jumping from one side of the stage to the other?
 To freeze these movements you have to use a fast shutter speed.
 In general, I try to get a shutter speed of 1/200sec and faster.
-Otherwise you risk blurred photos.
-If you are shooting singer/songwriter who are sitting on a chair and barely moving, you can try longer shutter speeds such as 1/60.
+Otherwise, you risk blurred photos.
+If you are shooting singer/songwriter who is sitting on a chair and barely moving, you can try longer shutter speeds such as 1/60.
 Some people even prefer motion in their photos, but for my photography style I want to freeze the action and therefore a fast shutter speed is one of my concert photography settings.

 4) USE HIGH ISO VALUES

-Set you camera to a HIGH ISO value.
+Set your camera to a HIGH ISO value.
 ISO or film speed refers to the sensitivity of an analog film.
 Today the term is used for the sensitivity of your digital sensor.
 Start with an ISO setting of 1600.
 Take a photo and have a look at the LCD monitor on your camera.
 Is the photo blurry?
 Then your shutter speed is too slow.
 Crank up the ISO setting to 3200 (if possible) and try it again.
 Just keep in mind: The higher the ISO setting the warmer the camera sensor gets and the more noise you will encounter in your pictures.
 Therefore try the keep your ISO in your concert photography settings as low as possible and as high as necessary.

 Learn more about Aperture, Shutter Speed and ISO in this article here.